· CSA – Centro Studi Africani di Torino (Centre for African Studies, Turin) (leading partner)

 – Networking and exchange of views with other museums/institutions engaged in heritage education projects in an intercultural perspective (City of Turin – Department of Cultural Heritage Education, “A heritage for all” project; Gallery of Modern and Contemporary Art, Bergamo, “Guests of honour” project and training course for museum mediators) provided the working group with useful suggestions for a better definition of the project’s contents and methodology.

-- The structure of the training course and of the “narrated itineraries” was eventually planned in close connection with the beneficiaries of the project: working groups formed by mediators and museum educators were consulted with regard to their needs and expectations, as well as to the available resources and the constraints which they expected to meet both at an institutional and at an individual level when trying to transfer what they had learned into their respective realities.
+– The structure of the training course and of the “narrative trails” was eventually planned in close connection with the beneficiaries of the project: working groups formed by mediators and museum educators were consulted with regard to their needs and expectations, as well as to the available resources and the constraints which they expected to meet both at an institutional and at an individual level when trying to transfer what they had learned into their respective realities.

 – The training course (September – December 2007) was organised in four modules: joint training (museum communication; African art in/outside the museum; autobiographical approach, story-telling and intercultural education), site-specific training (exploring collections at the museums involved and selecting emblematic objects), joint planning in small working groups and pre-experimentation (development of “narrated itineraries” to be tested with some of the families and groups interviewed in the first phase of the project), presentation of the projects to the whole group of participants.